pachev/clippr/Readme.md

 To run the application, you must first rename the `src/main/resources/application.properties.generic` to `src/main/resources/application.properties`
 You have to provide database credentials as well as [Iam][3] access key/secret for AWS s3 Bucket.
-After the properties has been configured, run `gradle.sh bootrun` on windows or `./gradlew bootrun` on a *nix* system.
+After the properties has been configured, run `gradlew.bat bootrun` on windows or `./gradlew bootrun` on a *nix* system.
 The application will run on localhost:8080

 ### run with Docker

 If you're into that kind of stuff, you can run this application using [docker][4]  and [docker-compose] [5].
-After you've configure your properties, run `./gradlew build`.
+After you've configured your properties, run `./gradlew build`.
 Next, move the build file into the docker folder:

 `cp ./build/libs/clippr-0.1.0.jar src/main/docker/`